 NOTE 6.
-REVENUE
+SALES

 On January 1, 2018, we adopted ASU 2014-09 Revenue from Contracts with Customers ("Topic 606") using the modified retrospective method applied to those contracts which were not completed as of January 1, 2018.
 Results for reporting periods beginning after January 1, 2018 are presented under Topic 606, while prior period amounts are not adjusted and continue to be reported in accordance with our historic accounting policy under ASC Topic 605 Revenue Recognition.
 We recorded an immaterial transition adjustment to opening retained earnings as of January 1, 2018 due to the cumulative impact of adopting Topic 606.
-The impact to revenues as a result of applying Topic 606 for the quarter ended March 30, 2018 was immaterial.
+The impact to sales as a result of applying Topic 606 was immaterial for the three and six months ended June 29, 2018.

-Our significant accounting policies are detailed in Note 2 of our 2017 Annual Report on Form 10-K. Significant changes to our accounting policies as a result of adopting Topic 606 are discussed below:
+Our significant accounting policies are detailed in Note 2 of our 2017 Annual Report on Form 10-K. Significant changes to our accounting policies as a result of adopting Topic 606 are discussed below and have been applied prospectively from the adoption date of January 1, 2018: